awesome-selfhosted/awesome-selfhosted/README.md

 ## Anti-features

-- `⚠ ` - Depends on a proprietary service outside the user's control
+- `â  ` - Depends on a proprietary service outside the user's control

 --------------------